-For create operations, the response from the service, after the create request succeeds, should be one of these responses:
+For POST (create) operations, the response from the service, after the create request succeeds, should be one of these responses:

-- The HTTP 201 created status code with a body that contains the JSON representation of the newly created resource after the request has been applied. - The HTTP 202 Accepted status code with a Location header set to the URI of a task monitor when the processing of the request requires additional time to be completed. - After processing of the task is complete, the created resource may be returned in response to a request to the task monitor URI with the HTTP 201 created status code. - The HTTP 204 No Content status code with no response body.
+- The HTTP 201 Created status code.
+If a response body is provided, it contains the JSON representation of the newly created resource after the request has been applied. - The HTTP 202 Accepted status code with a Location header set to the URI of a task monitor when the processing of the request requires additional time to be completed. - After processing of the task is complete, the created resource may be returned in response to a request to the task monitor URI with the HTTP 201 Created status code. - The HTTP 204 No Content status code with no response body.

-For update, replace, and delete operations, the response from the service, after successful modification, should be one of the following responses:
+For PATCH (update), PUT (replace), and DELETE (delete) operations, the response from the service, after successful modification, should be one of the following responses:

-- The HTTP 200 ok status code with a body that contains the JSON representation of the targeted resource after the modification has been applied, or, for the delete operation, a representation of the deleted resource. - The HTTP 202 Accepted status code with a Location header set to the URI of a task monitor when the processing of the modification requires additional time. - After processing of the task is complete, the modified resource may be returned in response to a request to the task monitor URI with the HTTP 200 0K status code.
+- The HTTP 200 OK status code with a body that contains the JSON representation of the targeted resource after the modification has been applied, or, for the delete operation, a representation of the deleted resource. - The HTTP 202 Accepted status code with a Location header set to the URI of a task monitor when the processing of the modification requires additional time. - After processing of the task is complete, the modified resource may be returned in response to a request to the task monitor URI with the HTTP 200 0K status code.